explorer436/programming-playground/JavaPlayground/src/datastructures/linkedlist/LinkedList.md

 * Describe algorithms (approaches to implementing the set of operations) that can serve as the basis for implementing the instance methods in the class.
 * Analyze the performance characteristics of the algorithms.

+The difference between Single linked lists and double linked lists is, with double linked lists, insertion at the beginning or at the end will take constant time.
+Removing elements from the beginning or from the end will take linear time.
+We don't have to traverse through the entire linked list because the Node has references to both 'next' and 'previous' nodes.